 I have worked in Royston for over 10 years in Quality Control at an electronics company, and as such I know the importance of having an eye for detail and that quality is always more important than quantity.

-As your Green councillor, I will be available and commit to champion Royston Palace, its community and the whole town.
-Within the North Herts Council I would call for much needed resources to develop a more sustainable community, focused on meeting present and future challenges.
+As your Green councillor, I will be available and commit to champion Royston East and Ermine, its community and the whole town.
+Within Herts County Council I would call for much needed resources to develop a more sustainable community, focused on meeting present and future challenges.

 Since becoming part of the Royston community, I have worked with the Green Party due to our shared principles of environmental justice, economic equality and social wellbeing.

-I would be very honoured to represent Royston Palace in North Herts Council, and I believe that even one lone Green voice on the Council can change the debate, challenge the status quo and Labour’s complacency, and ensure local people concerned about climate change and passionate about their community have an effective voice within the District government.
+I would be very honoured to represent Royston East and Ermine on Herts County Council, and I believe that adding another Green voice on the Council can change the debate, challenge the status quo, and ensure local people concerned about climate change and passionate about their community have an effective voice within the County government.

 I am enthusiastic about creating a more sustainable positive future for Royston where everyone has the opportunity to live their best life.